EricThomson/ctdcloud/docs/week4.md

 - Compare two approaches to orchestrating the workflow:
     - Low-code: Azure Data Factory
     - Code-first: Python with Prefect
-- Show how to pull and analyze stored data
+- Show how to pull and analyze stored data using PowerBI.

 ### Learning Outcomes
 By the end of this week, students will be able to: